 A trusted domain is a domain that is known to and trusted by your Vanilla community.

-- If your Vanilla community uses Rich Editor 2, users will only be able to embed iFrame content in their discussions and comments from domains you've specifically added to your trusted domains.
+- If your Vanilla community uses Rich Editor, users will only be able to embed iFrame content in their posts and comments from domains you've specifically added to your trusted domains.
 For example, if

-In this section, you can add any external domains that your community considers "safe."
-Your community users will not be alerted when they click a link to a domain that is included in this "safelist."
+In the Trusted Domains section, you can add any external domains that your community considers "safe."
+Your community users will not be notified when they click a link to a domain that is included in this list.

 - Type/paste valid domain names, one per line, in the field.

-📝 NOTE: The system queries this list even when the "Leave-the-Forum alert" is disabled, in the event that a widget does not respect the alert setting.
+NOTE: The system queries this list even when the "Leave-the-forum" setting is disabled, in the event that a widget does not respect that setting.

 Content Security Domains